Basmajian's identity in higher Teichm\"uller-Thurston theory: Abstract

 \section{Abstract}

-We prove an extension of Basmajian's identity to Hitchin representations of compact bordered surfaces.
-For $3$-Hitchin representations, we show that this identity has a geometric interpretation for convex real projective structures analogous to Basmajian's original result.
-As part of our proof, we demonstrate that the limit set of an incompressible subsurface of a closed surface has measure zero in the Lebesgue measure on the Frenet curve associated to an $n$-Hitchin representation.
+We prove an extension of Basmajian's identity to $n$-Hitchin representations of compact bordered surfaces.
+For $n=3$, we show that this identity has a geometric interpretation for convex real projective structures analogous to Basmajian's original result.
+As part of our proof, we demonstrate that, with respect to the Lebesgue measure on the Frenet curve associated to a Hitchin representation, the limit set of an incompressible subsurface of a closed surface has measure zero.
 This generalizes a classical result in hyperbolic geometry.
-Finally, we recall the Labourie-McShane extension of the McShane-Mirzakhani identity to Hitchin representations and note a close connection to Basmajian's identity in both the hyperbolic and the Hitchin setting.
+Finally, we recall the Labourie-McShane extension of the McShane-Mirzakhani identity to Hitchin representations and note a close connection to Basmajian's identity in both the hyperbolic and the Hitchin settings.